Welcome to Year 2!

 Toast is available to children for snack.
 Children must pay £1 at the beginning of the week for a slice of toast each day.
 Children are able to bring in their own snack for playtime.
 This can be a cereal/breakfast bar (please no sugary cereal bars), fruit or veg.
 We would really like to encourage children to bring in their own water bottles each day.
 This ensures that they are able to have a drink regularly and not having to use the schools cups.
 Although we will ensure cups are cleaned regularly and only 1 child is using each cup it would be more beneficial if each child had access to their own bottle.
 Please ensure the bottle is clearly labelled with your child's name.

-If you have any queries, then feel free to use ClassDojo to send a message or phone the school.
-Alternatively, please make an appointment with me through Mrs Thompson in the school office if you feel the issue is of an urgent or sensitive nature.
+If you have any queries, please feel free to phone the school.
+Alternatively, please make an appointment with me through the school office if you feel the issue is of an urgent or sensitive nature.